GanugulaTejasri/Resume-of-mine/README.md

-1. Project Title: My pojrct title was resume of B.Tech student.
+1. Project Title: My poject title was resume of B.Tech student.

 2. Description: This project showcases my resume created using HTML and CSS.